+* these data items are being shown for visibility.
+We do not anticipate them to be on the DPM as we don’t believe these data items will be classed as Protected Information.

 NB - RPA have requested the MAM Portfolio data report, as envisaged under Mod0297.
 Although some of the data items included in that report are included within this DRR we are not currently anticipating providing the data in the Mod 0297 format.
 Discussions are yet to be concluded, and we will update the CoMC when we have done so.